ArekBalysNordic/connectedhomeip/examples/lock-app/nrfconnect/README.md

 #### Thread or Wi-Fi provisioning

-The Last part of the rendezvous procedure, the provisioning operation involves sending the Thread / Wi-Fi network credentials from the Matter controller to the Matter device.
+The Last part of the rendezvous procedure, the provisioning operation involves sending the Thread or Wi-Fi network credentials from the Matter controller to the Matter device.
 As a result, the device joins the Thread or Wi-Fi network and can communicate with other devices in the network.

 ### Device Firmware Upgrade